dddwa/ddd-backend/README.md

 * `DDD.Core`: Cross-cutting logic and core domain model
 * `DDD.Functions`: Azure Functions project that contains:
     * `AppInsightsSync`: C# Azure Function that syncs app insights user IDs to Azure Table Storage for users that submitted a vote
-    * `EventbriteNotification`: Node.js Azure Function that exposes a web hook URL that can be added to Eventbrite (via Account Settings > Webhooks) for the `order.placed` action that will then de-duplicate webhook events and push them to queue storage for further processing (e.g. via a Logic App)
+    * `TitoNotification`: Node.js Azure Function that exposes a web hook URL that can be added to Tito (via Account Settings > Webhooks) for the `order.placed` action that will then de-duplicate webhook events and push them to queue storage for further processing (e.g. via a Logic App)
-	* `EventbriteSync`: C# Azure Function that syncs Eventbrite order IDs to Azure Table Storage for a configured event
+	* `TitoSync`: C# Azure Function that syncs Tito order IDs to Azure Table Storage for a configured event
 	* `GetAgenda`: C# Azure Function that returns sessions and presenters that have been approved for agenda
 	* `GetSubmissions`: C# Azure Function that returns submissions and submitters for use with either voting or showing submitted sessions
 	* `GetVotes`: C# Azure Function that returns analysed vote information; can be piped into Microsoft Power BI or similar for further processing and visualisation